 - Minisymposium on High Performance Computing Interval Methods

 - Workshop on Complex Collective Systems

 PAPER SUBMISSION AND PUBLICATION

 Original papers are invited for the conference.
 Authors should submit full papers (draft version, PDF file, together with abstract) using the online submission system before April 21 May 5, 2017.
 Regular papers are not to exceed 10 pages (LNCS style).
 Papers will be refereed and accepted on the basis of their scientific merit and relevance to the conference topics.
 Abstracts of accepted papers will be available during the conference in form of a brochure.
-Only papers presented at PPAM 2017 will be included into the proceedings, which is planned to be published after the conference by Springer in the LNCS series.
-Full camera-ready versions of accepted papers will be required by November 15, 2017.
+Only papers presented at PPAM 2017 will be included into the proceedings, which will be published after the conference by Springer in the LNCS series.
+Full camera-ready versions of accepted papers will be required by November 15, 2017 November 2, 2017.

 JOURNAL SPECIAL ISSUES